2nd grade fiction reading comprehension worksheets

-Fiction comprehension is reading a story and holding onto it: who did what, in what order, and why.
+Fiction comprehension is reading a story and holding onto it.
 Second graders answer who, what, where, and why questions about short stories, learning to point back to the sentence that proves each answer.

-Free printable PDF, aligned to Common Core RL.2.1.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RL.2.1.

 The kind of passages you'll get